Skip to main content

 Common ones include per-attempt course final exam retake fees, required ebook or printed manual upcharges, expedited DFS certificate transmission fees, and mandatory state-exam-prep bundles.

-How does the lowest price guarantee work?
+How does the price-match review work?

 Is the cheapest course always the right choice?